 Upon registering for these tests, applicants must specify that results be sent to the Office of Admissions & Registration of UOB.
 For example, applicants who may choose to take the TOEFL / SAT must use the Institutional code number for UOB: 2960, when registering for the test.

 French Language Examination (French Majors only):

 Candidates must demonstrate a level of French language proficiency consistent with the requirements of their program of study.
-To ascertain this proficiency, the candidate must pass the French Entrance Examination as required by the concerned Faculty.
-The examination includes:
+To ascertain this proficiency, the candidate must pass the French Entrance Exam.
+(Test de Positionnement).